dpxxdp/coding-for-humans/README.md

 This journey is designed for those humans who have little to no experience with the science of computers.
 It assumes the human is (a) driven to learn at least something about computers and (b) has at least some experience operating a computer through the consumer's user interface.

 This tutorial is to be used in conjunction with the most expansive knowledge-base ever built: the internet.
 When you get stuck on a problem or have a question, Google away.
 Be not afraid of forums.
 Ask [reddit](http://www.reddit.com/r/learnprogramming).
 Make a [Stack Overflow](http://stackoverflow.com/) account.
 Every time you use the internet, you are using the most up-to-date collection of knowledge and educational tools humanity has ever known.
 Each of the following chapters is but a launching point into a much grander universe of ideas: spend the most time on those that excite you.
+If you learn nothing else, the ability to solve a difficult problem with the entire internet at your disposal is a most worthwhile skill.

-With that, let us now dive down into the depths of your computer: [Chapter 1]()
+With that, let us dive down into the depths of your computer: [Chapter 1]()

 -------------------
 This tutorial is designed for consumption on a Mac.
 Much of it will translate smoothly to a Linux machine, but a disclaimer: I do not write any of this with that in mind.
 Hopefully someone out there can translate, maybe add a version for Windows.